 We finance properties that will keep their value and which live up to our strict quality requirements.
-When performing property valuations, we do not only focus on the buildings' fair values but also determine the mortgage lending value using a lifecycle analysis that includes environmental aspects such as their technical, functional and ecological quality as standard criteria.
+When performing property valuations, we not only focus on the buildings' fair values but also determine the mortgage lending value using a lifecycle analysis that includes environmental aspects such as their technical, functional and ecological quality as standard criteria.
 When looking at sustainable property use we also always take marketability and third-party usability into account.
+In 2018, we established the share of our total new business in 2017 that was accounted for by properties certified under national/ international standards.
+We intend to continue and refine this analysis in order to increase transparency at the finance portfolio level.